|(a) To be approved under this subchapter, a driver

 also be conducted by guest speakers as part of the required hours

 of instruction.
-Together, these shall not exceed 640 minutes of the
+Together, these must not exceed 640 minutes of the

 total classroom phase.

-(3) Each classroom student shall be provided a driver
+(3) Each classroom student must be provided a driver

 education textbook or driver education instructional materials approved